kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Kragor nodded slowly, satisfied with the simple explanation.
 “Ah, nice.
 Moon is... nice.”

-Ingrid chuckls softly, her eyes momentarily distant as if recalling secrets long kept.
+Ingrid chuckles softly, her eyes momentarily distant as if recalling secrets long kept.
 But with Kragor content and unlikely to probe further, the moment passes.

 ## The Crick Queen’s Call